akshitagupta15june/Infytq_day9/README.md

 # Infytq_day9
-It contains problem of day 9 infytq of all levels.
+It contains practice problem of day 9 infytq of all levels.

 level 1